Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions

 \section{Abstract}

 Selective conformal prediction can yield substantially tighter uncertainty sets when we can identify calibration examples that are exchangeable with the test example.
-In interventional settings, such as perturbation experiments in genomics, exchangeability often holds only within subsets of interventions that leave a target variable ``unaffected'' (e.g., non-descendants of an intervened node in a causal graph).
-We study the practical regime where this invariance structure is unknown and must be learned from data.
-Our contributions are: (i) a \emph{contamination-robust conformal coverage theorem} that quantifies how misclassification of ``unaffected'' calibration examples degrades coverage via an explicit function $g(\delta,n)$ of the contamination fraction and calibration set size, providing a finite-sample lower bound that holds for arbitrary contaminating distributions; (ii) a \emph{task-driven partial causal learning} formulation that estimates only the binary descendant indicators $Z_{a,i}=\1\{i\in\desc(a)\}$ needed for selective calibration, rather than the full causal graph; and (iii) \emph{algorithms} for descendant discovery via perturbation intersection patterns (differentially affected variable set intersections across interventions), and for approximate distance-to-intervention estimation via local invariant causal prediction.
-We provide recovery conditions under which contamination is controlled.
-Experiments on synthetic linear structural equation models (SEMs) validate the bound: under controlled contamination up to $\delta=0.30$, the corrected procedure maintains $\ge 0.95$ coverage while uncorrected selective CP degrades to $0.867$.
-A proof-of-concept on Replogle K562 CRISPR interference (CRISPRi) perturbation data demonstrates applicability to real genomic screens.
+In interventional settings, such as perturbation experiments in genomics, exchangeability often holds only within subsets of interventions that leave a target variable ``unaffected'' (e.g., non-descendants of an intervened node in a causal graph). {We study the practical regime where this invariance structure is unknown and must be estimated from data.
+Our main result quantifies how coverage degrades when the estimated safe calibration set accidentally includes interventions that affect the target, and gives a conservative correction when an upper bound on this error is available.
+Rather than learning a full causal graph, we learn only the intervention--target relationships needed to choose calibration interventions.
+We give algorithms for this partial learning task and evaluate them on synthetic structural equation models and Replogle K562 CRISPR-interference data, where the experiments illustrate synthetic gains from selective calibration and finite-sample tradeoffs on real perturbation screens.}